traefik/traefik/docs/content/routing/providers/docker.md

 For example, to declare a middleware [`redirectscheme`](../../middlewares/redirectscheme.md) named `my-redirect`, you'd write `traefik.http.middlewares.my-redirect.redirectscheme.scheme=https`.

+More information about available middlewares in the dedicated [middlewares section](../../middlewares/overview.md).

 ??? example "Declaring and Referencing a Middleware"

     ```yaml